-We are a local business networking 501C3 non-profit organization who believes in paying it forward, helping our member companies connect with one another.
+We are a local business networking 501(C)(3) non-profit organization who believes in paying it forward, and helping our member companies connect with one another.
 Our goal is to expand our member's business network and give back to the Covington business community.
 We are local business networking that works.

-With over 400 business members in 2021, we are small enough to provide each member with personalized attention, yet large enough to be an advocate for our members when issues arise in the business community.
+With over 440 business members in 2021, we are small enough to provide each member with personalized attention, yet large enough to be an advocate for each of our members when issues arise in the business community.

 The Covington Business Council (CBC) empowers business owners and entrepreneurs to network with a purpose.
-If you participate in CBC events, you most assuredly will grow your business and in turn, this strengthens Covington’s local business community.
+If you participate in CBC events for local business networking, you most assuredly will grow your business and in turn, this strengthens Covington’s local business community.

 Our goal is to provide each member with the access to be personally introduced to local business leaders who they actually want to meet.

 High quality leads?

 To build your business name or brand recognition?

 Do you wish to meet new business connections that can help your business grow?

 Do you wish to meet a local business leader, a decision maker or local government official?

 Share with us what you need and we will create a plan of action to help you grow your business network.